AI-Driven MVP Strategies for 2026: Redefining Product Launches

 Map the user journey

 Picture how someone would use your app or website step by step.
 This helps spot the most important moments and which features are necessary for a smooth experience.
-Think about your favorite apps and how they work.
+Ask about their favorite apps and how they work.

 Prioritize features